 5. Whole grains

-Here’s another nutrient beneficial for your intermittent fasting–whole grains, which offers a complete package of health benefits for your body.
+Here’s another nutrient beneficial for your intermittent fasting–whole grains, which offer a complete package of health benefits for your body.

-There are three parts of whole grains, such as bran, germ and endosperm.
+Whole grains have three parts: bran, germ and endosperm.
 The bran provides B vitamins, copper, iron, zinc, magnesium, antioxidants and phytochemicals.

-While the germ offers healthy fats, vitamin E, B vitamins; and the endosperm gives carbohydrates, protein and small amounts of some B vitamins and minerals [5].
+While the germ offers healthy fats, vitamin E, and B vitamins, the endosperm gives carbohydrates, protein, and small amounts of some B vitamins and minerals [3].
 Overall, every part of whole grains is distinctively health beneficial.

 6. Beans and legumes

-Furthermore, beans and legumes can aid in balancing blood sugar, reducing LDL cholesterol and promoting gut health.
-Plus, it keeps hunger and cravings at bay which is perfect during your fasting.
+Furthermore, beans and legumes can help balance blood sugar, reduce LDL cholesterol and promote gut health.
+Plus, they keep hunger and cravings at bay, which is perfect during fasting.

 Examples of beans and legumes are black beans, chickpeas (garbanzo beans), green beans, lima beans, kidney beans and lentils.